Home - Italian - Fork-Tender Chicken Cacciatore

 This post may contain affiliate links.
 Please read my disclosure policy.

-A pan-braised chicken cacciatore recipe that’s ready to enjoy in one hour, with fork-tender chicken thighs in a thick, savory tomato sauce with chunky mushrooms, bell peppers and rosemary.
-Serve this classic chicken dish with a side of sauteed broccoli.
+Authentic chicken cacciatore cooks on the stovetop in one hour, with fork-tender chicken in a thick, savory tomato sauce with chunky mushrooms, bell peppers and rosemary.
 Don’t forget pasta or polenta to capture every drop of the sauce!

 Cooked chicken thighs and tomato cacciatore sauce in a braising pan, with mushrooms, rosemary sprigs and serving fork.